FlatBallFlyer/IBM-Data-Merge-Utility/USERS_GUIDE.md

 #### Using Replace Tags in an Address
 Data Manager addresses can contain replace tags.
 Replace tags will be processed during execution using the current Template Replace stack.
 See the [Replace Directive](#replace) for details on Tags and the Replace Stack

 ---
+## Template Developers Guide
+### Developing Templates
+Developing Templates is the main skill needed to use IDMU.
+The best starting place is to have a sample input / output that your templates should create.
+Start with a template that is just the expected output and work out from there.
+When developing templates, start without any bookmarks or sub-templates and then add complexity in steps.
+Use of the Replace with Json options can be helpful if the data is not what you are expecting.

+---
 ### Templates